Dr. Bret Gerber MD

 I became a nurse practitioner because I am passionate about helping families develop healthy lifestyle practices that prevent disease and allow children to grow up to be healthy, productive adults.
 My own health challenges and my study of traditional healing methods led me to get advanced training in Ayurvedic medicine and certification as a “Healthy, Happy, Mother Baby” Ayurvedic provider.
 I truly practice what I preach, using daily routine, meditation, water aerobics, reading and gluten-free whole food plant-based cooking as ways to stay balanced.
 I have wanted to create a new model of health and healing for children that combined the best evidence-based practices using teachings from both Western and traditional medicine for years.
 PIPH is the answer to that dream.

 My love and deep respect for the human body’s innate ability to heal itself began early in life.
 As an extremely active snowboarder, climber, surfer, gymnast, and skateboarder, I endured numerous injuries and concussions.
-These injuries drove my curiosity to find a better way to heal and remove the stressors and traumas that get held in the body — particularly those impacts that are too small to be detected.
-Yet are substantial enough to have negative effects on breathing patterns, cognitive and processing speeds, digestion, nervous system, sleep, energy levels, and our overall well-being.
+These injuries drove my curiosity to find a better way to heal and remove the stressors and traumas that get held in the body.
+Many of these impacts and experiences at the time seem insignificant -Yet often cumulate and are substantial enough to have negative effects on breathing patterns, cognitive and processing speeds, digestion, the nervous system, sleep, energy levels, and our overall well-being.

-My own personal journey to seek ways to naturally restore balance in my life and relieve pain and compensation in my own body fueled me to switch my major to osteopathic medicine, namely manual osteopathy.
-This played a huge role in my life and recovery.
-Manual osteopathic medicine is the art of a truly holistic hands-on approach to medicine and healing.
-Osteopathic manual medicine OMM or therapy OMT was originally founded in the U.S. by Dr. Andrew Taylor Still, MD, DO.
-Dr. Still was a surgeon who believed many things could be addressed prior to the progression of an injury to dysfunction or disease, thus preventing chronic pain, illness, and avoiding invasive treatments.
-Thus, I began to pursue my desire to learn and help rekindle the original flame of this holistic, preventive branch of osteopathic medicine.
+My own personal journey to heal and seek ways to naturally restore balance in my life, relieve pain and compensation in my own body fueled me to switch my studies to manual therapy, namely the work of manual osteopaths; which had played a huge role in my life and recovery.
+Thus, I began to pursue my desire to learn and help rekindle the original flame of this holistic preventive branch of therapy.

-Currently, most medical universities in the United States address disease through prescriptions and surgery.
-This led me to study abroad at universities where the primary focus is a hands-on approach to medicine and osteopathic holistic modalities to help alleviate the micro aches, pains, and traumas (physical, emotional, and environmental) that we sustain over our lifetime.
-Addressing these as early as possible is the best way to prevent the dysfunction and disease that occurs when these traumas are allowed to compound over time.
+Currently, most universities in the United States address disease through prescriptions and surgery.
+This led me to study abroad at universities where the primary focus is a hands-on approach to manual therapy modalities to help alleviate the aches, pains, and traumas (physical, emotional, and environmental) that we sustain over our lifetime.
+I do not prescribe or diagnose.
+I simply address tension held in the body manually to help prevent dysfunction and dis-ease in the tissues and nervous system.

-“I truly do believe that by design we are resilient, self-healing beings.
-We just sometimes simply need a little guidance back onto the path of innate healing.
-Manual osteopathic practices do just that, resolving the micro-traumas to allow the body to rediscover its natural freedom to move without pain while restoring proper function and joy in your body and life.”
+“I truly do believe by design we are resilient beings.
+We just sometimes need a little guidance back onto the path of healing.
+Manual therapy practices do just that, resolving the micro-traumas to allow the body to rediscover its natural freedom to move without pain while restoring proper function and joy in your body and life.”

 Felicia Horton | Executive Director, PIPH